memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/mock-python-api.md

 It is implemented in `mgp_mock.py`, which contains definitions of all classes and functions provided for developing query module procedures and functions.
-The source file is found in the Memgraph installation directory, under `/usr/include/memgraph`.
+The source file is located in the Memgraph installation directory, inside `/usr/include/memgraph`.

 ## API reference